 are detected, they are applied to the applicable tests.

-Several fields are checked during import and sync:
+Several fields are checked during import and sync (see the full list in the docs):

 - Test name (using the